hemachandran/javascript/05-Functions.md

 ### Arrow Functions (ES6)
 - An arrow function expression is a compact alternative to a traditional function expression
+- `this` keyword bind automatically, no need of tradition binding

 ```javascript
 // Traditional Anonymous Function